certbot/certbot/docs/using.rst

                -v "/var/lib/letsencrypt:/var/lib/letsencrypt" \
                quay.io/letsencrypt/letsencrypt:latest auth

-and follow the instructions.
-Your new cert will be available in ``/etc/letsencrypt/certs``.
+and follow the instructions (note that ``auth`` command is explicitly used - no installer plugins involved).
+Your new cert will be available in ``/etc/letsencrypt/live`` on the host.

 .. _Docker: https://docker.com
 .. _`install Docker`: https://docs.docker.com/userguide/